LATEST TRENDS IN FAT BIKE DESIGN

 FAT BIKE DESIGN HAS REACHED "STANDARDIZATION" IN THE CYCLING INDUSTRY

-Common geometry and fabrication agreements between manufacturers of Fat Bikes and the component and accessory vendors, has been established.
-Standards are now found for frame geometries, wheel design, hub spacing, suspension travel, tire width, ... all sorts of things.
-The accessory line companies have taken the sport seriously and now developed "Fat Bike specific" gear like, bike racks, tires, shocks, pannier bags, airline travel bags, etc etc.
+The reason Fat bikes have broken through into mainstream acceptance, is because common geometry and fabrication agreements between manufacturers of Fat Bikes and the component and accessory vendors, has been established.
+Standards are now found for overall Industry frame geometries, wheel design, hub spacing, suspension (corrected) travel, tire width, pannier and cargo frame bag sizing... all the important things needed to sustain an Industry trend.

 The accessory and apparel companies have taken the sport seriously and now developed "Fat Bike specific" gear like, bike racks, tires, shocks, pannier bags, dedicated Fat Bike airline travel bags, etc etc. This acceptance has fueled the expansive growth of Fat Bikes, as we witnessed at the recent Interbike show in Las Vegas, and other Industry events like Sea Otter and CABDA.